-The best fitness trackers you can buy in 2020
+The best fitness trackers you can buy | Engadget

 The fitness tracker isn’t dead, and if you’re reading this, you’re probably one of the people keeping these little devices alive.
-Smartwatches have all but taken over the mainstream wearable space, but the humble fitness tracker remains an option for those that want a gadget to do one thing right all the time.
+Smartwatches have all but taken over the mainstream wearable space, but the humble fitness tracker remains an option for those who want a gadget to do one thing right all the time.
 Despite the headwinds, there are still a bunch of fitness bands out there to choose from.
-Engadget has tested out a lot of them and picked out the best for most people.
+Engadget has tested many of them and picked out the best for most people.

 What do fitness trackers do best?

-The answer seems simple: Fitness trackers are best at monitoring exercise, be it a 10-minute walk around the block or a half marathon you’ve diligently trained for.
+The answer seems simple: Fitness trackers are best at monitoring exercise, be it a 10-minute walk around the block or that half marathon you’ve been diligently training for.
 Obviously, smartwatches can do that too, but there are some areas where fitness bands have the upper hand: focus, design, battery life and price.

-When I say “focus,” I’m alluding to the fact that fitness trackers are made to track activity well and anything else is extra.
-They often don’t have the bells and whistles that smartwatches do that would distract from their activity tracking abilities.
+When I say “focus,” I’m alluding to the fact that fitness trackers are made to track activity well; anything else is extra.
+They often don’t have the bells and whistles that smartwatches do, which could distract from their activity-tracking abilities.
 They also tend to have fewer sensors and internal components, which keeps them smaller and lighter.
-Fitness trackers are a better option for those who just want a less ostentatious device on their wrists all day long.
+Fitness trackers are also a better option for those who just want a less conspicuous device on their wrists all day.

 Battery life tends to be better on fitness trackers, too.
-Most fitness bands will last five days to one week on a single charge -- and that’s with all day and all night use.
+While most smartwatches last one to two days on a single charge, fitness bands will last five days to one week — and that’s with all-day and all-night use.

 When it comes to price, there’s no competition.
-Most worthwhile smartwatches start at $175-$200, but you can get a solid fitness tracker starting at $70.
+Most worthwhile smartwatches start at $175 to $200, but you can get a solid fitness tracker starting at $70.
 Yes, more expensive bands exist (and we recommend a few here), but you’ll find more options under $150 in the fitness tracker space than in the smartwatch space.

-If you need a bit more from your wearable you’ll want to opt for a smartwatch instead.
+If you need a bit more from your wearable, you’ll likely want a smartwatch instead.
 There are things like on-watch apps, alerts and even more robust fitness features that smartwatches have and fitness trackers don’t.
 You can use one to control smart home appliances, set timers and reminders, check weather reports and more.
 Some smartwatches let you choose which apps you want to receive alerts from, and the options go beyond just call and text notifications.

 But the extra fitness features are arguably the most important thing to think about when deciding between a fitness tracker and a smartwatch.
 The latter devices tend to be larger, giving them more space for things like GPS, barometers, onboard music storage and more.
 While you can find built-in GPS on select fitness trackers, it’s not common.